 War criminals typically get 30 years.

-During his incarceration in the UK, Assange’s inmates even protested to get him out of isolation, and now that he has completed his 50 weeks of detention, he’s still being held in this high-security prison on remand, expecting an extradition trial which many have defined a show, without ever having committed a violent act, without charges, without being able to speak to his lawyers and prepare his defence, without family visits allowed and with a chronic lung condition which is putting his life at risk now that Coronavirus has been spreading in the penitentiary.
+During his incarceration in the UK, Assange’s inmates even protested to get him out of isolation, and now that he has completed his 50 weeks of detention, he’s still being held in this high-security prison on remand, expecting an extradition trial which many have defined a show, without ever having committed a violent act, without charges, without being able to speak to his lawyers and prepare his defence and with a chronic lung condition which put his life at risk as Coronavirus spread in the penitentiary in 2020.

-A group of more than 60 medical doctors wrote to the UK Home Secretary last year to express their serious concerns about his physical and mental health, but Assange was denied bail despite loads of inmates have been freed all over the world due to pandemic.
+One year earlier, a group of more than 60 medical doctors had written to the UK Home Secretary to express their serious concerns about his physical and mental health, but Assange was denied bail despite loads of inmates have been freed all over the world due to the pandemic.

-Some still believe that WikiLeaks has put people’s lives at risk by leaking tons of private data, but what people don’t know is that, in reality, it was a journalist from The Guardian that eventually published the password to the entire, unredacted WikiLeaks archive (if you want to read the story somewhere else, try this article from The Atlantic), violating the confidentiality agreement between WikiLeaks and The Guardian’s editor-in-chief that was signed in July 2010.
+Some still believe that WikiLeaks put people’s lives at risk by leaking tons of private data, but what people don’t know is that, in reality, it was a journalist from The Guardian that eventually published the password to the entire, unredacted WikiLeaks archive [if you want to read the story somewhere else, try this article from The Atlantic], violating the confidentiality agreement between WikiLeaks and The Guardian’s editor-in-chief that was signed in July 2010.

 Since then, there has been more than a legal dispute between WikiLeaks and The Guardian, and Assange’s organisation is still raising additional funds to sue the paper over what they consider to be a “completely fabricated” story on alleged “secret meetings” between Julian Assange and Donald Trump’s former campaign manager Paul Manafort at the Ecuadorian Embassy.

-And so, after a year of not calming down, today I’m interviewing two exceptional celebrities and human beings who have strong links with Assange (let’s suggest them not to go on holidays in Ecuador, though…) and can offer plenty of interesting views and insights on what’s going on: they are Britain’s grand dame of fashion, Dame Vivienne Westwood, who has been campaigning for Assange for years, and her son Joe Corré, outstanding businessman, founder of Agent Provocateur and activist for Assange and for the anti-fracking movement, who is by far one of the brightest men I’ve ever had the honour to speak to in my life.
+In today’s interview, two exceptional celebrities and human beings who have strong links with Assange (let’s suggest them not to go on holiday in Ecuador, though…) will offer plenty of interesting views and insights on what’s going on: they are Britain’s grand dame of fashion, Dame Vivienne Westwood, who has been campaigning for Assange for years, and her son Joe Corré, outstanding businessman, founder of Agent Provocateur and activist for Assange and for the anti-fracking movement.

-He is somebody who rejected an MBE in protest against the war in Iraq, somebody who burned £5m worth of Sex Pistols memorabilia on the Thames in protest of punk becoming just another marketing tool to sell you something you don’t need.
+Joe Corré rejected an MBE in 2007 in protest against the war in Iraq and burned £5m worth of Sex Pistols memorabilia on the Thames in protest of punk becoming just another marketing tool to sell you something you don’t need.